 Below are several resources:

 - For students who are eligible for resident tuition rates through HB1079, the status of the DACA program will not affect your access to state financial aid funds through the WASFA application

-- Please click here to see the DHS Memorandum.
+- Please click here to see the Department for Homeland Security (DHS) Memorandum

 Deferred Action for Childhood Arrivals (DACA) allows certain individuals, who meet specific guidelines, to request consideration of deferred action from U.S. Citizenship and Immigration Services (USCIS).
 Individuals who receive deferred action will not be placed into removal proceedings or removed from the United States for a specified period of time unless terminated.
 If an individual receives deferred action, they may be eligible for employment authorization.

 Undocumented individuals may request deferred action for childhood arrivals if they meet the following guidelines: